sourcehut-mirrors/chawan/lib/monoucha0/README.md

 ## License

-QuickJS was written by Fabrice Bellard and Charlie Gordon, and is maintained as QuickJS-NG by Ben Noordhuis and Saúl Ibarra Corretgé.
+QuickJS was written by Fabrice Bellard and Charlie Gordon.
+Some patches from QuickJS-NG (maintained by Ben Noordhuis and Saúl Ibarra Corretgé) are also included.

-QuickJS-NG is distributed in this repository under the terms of the MIT license.
+QuickJS is distributed in this repository under the terms of the MIT license.
 See the [monoucha/qjs/LICENSE](monoucha/qjs/LICENSE) file for details.

 Monoucha is released into the public domain.
 See the [UNLICENSE](UNLICENSE) file for details.